 AIP and Paleo Asian Meatballs Sheet Pan Dinner is a super easy and flavorful dinner with authentic ingredients and the convenience of using ground beef or lamb.
 Serve with optional cauli or white rice.
-This dish is also Low Carb, Whole30, GAPS, VAD and Gluten-free.
+This dish is also Keto, Whole30, GAPS and Gluten-free.

 Serve this satisfying dinner in bowls, with an optional side of Marinated Cucumbers and Radishes!Jump to Recipe